wei-y/wei-y.github.io.archive/_posts/2022-04-05-04-playwright-getting-real.markdown

 ### The application
 There is a [Github repository](https://github.com/gothinkster/realworld) that implement a basic blog app using all kinds of frameworks.
 To keep things simple, I forked the fullstack implementation using `Django + Unpoly` and will use it as the testing target.

+The application contains a small but a complete set of functions of a blogging app, including user/profile management, articles management, and comments system.

 This application can be run following the instructions on the Github page and it is straightforward.
 The only requirement is to get Python 3 installed.

 The feature and spec can be found at the [documentation of the real world example](https://realworld-docs.netlify.app/docs/intro).
 Basically, it allows users to create blogs, with ability to manage users and posts.